Top 50 Most Popular Weird Movies Of All Time [2025]

 Average

-Fantastic Planet is an animated experimental movie made in a collaboration between France and Czechoslovakia.
-The film is based on the novel Oms en série by French writer Stefan Wul.
+Fantastic Planet is a groundbreaking animated film created through a collaboration between France and Czechoslovakia.
+Adapted from the novel Oms en série by French author Stefan Wul, the movie delivers a truly imaginative and surreal viewing experience.

 9